QUICK EXIT

 • Let us know if you need an interpreter

-• Treat our counsellors with courtesy and respect
+• Treat our practitioners with courtesy and respect

 Giving feedback or making a complaint:

-We value feedback.
-If you are not happy with our service or have ideas on how we can improve we would like to hear from you.
+If you are not happy with our service, support or staff at any time, or have ideas on how we can improve, we would like to hear from you.

-To do this you can discuss this with your Counsellor or ask to speak with a Team Leader or Manager.
+To do this, and if you feel comfortable doing so, you can discuss this with your practitioner or ask to speak with a Team Leader or Manager.
 If they are not on duty at the time of your call – they will return your call at the next available opportunity.

-VictimConnect takes client feedback and complaints very seriously and will investigate appropriately.
-From initial contact we will keep you informed of the progress and outcome of any investigation or changes made because of your feedback.
-Importantly, you will not be disadvantaged in being provided a service through this process.
+VictimConnect takes feedback and complaints very seriously and will investigate appropriately.
+All complaints will be treated in confidence, and you will not be disadvantaged in being provided a service through this process.

 Call 1300 318 940